Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Experiments with CIFAR100

 \subsection{Do the confusion patterns of CNNs and ViTs align with semantic similarity throughout the training?}

 The results obtained on CIFAR100 support our results from the main body of the paper.
 For this dataset, the indirect similarity patterns derived from the confusion matrices also partially align with semantic similarity.
 It is, first of all, visible via the visualization of the CCSM presented in Fig. \ref{fig:ccsm_cifar100} and similarity to WCSM (SCSM) obtained for CIFAR100 (especially of the last CCSMs obtained for the 200th epoch).
-In Fig. \ref{fig:sai_ccsm_scsm_cifar100}, we present the Similarity Alignment Index Curve for the Confusion-based similarity and the WordNet-based similarity - \textbf{SAI(CCSM, SCSM)}, which numerically prove this partial alignment.
-Again, the SAI(CCSM, SCSM) values (indirect, functional similarity assessment) are significantly lower than the SAI(NCSM, SCSM) values (direct, structural similarity assessment), which is caused by less dense structure of the CSM created based on the confusions.
-Nevertheless, also in this case a rapid increase in the SAI value can be noticed in the first epochs of training, followed by the similarity perception refinement and stabilization.
-This behavior is also reflected in the plots of WordNet-based IDM presented in Fig. \ref{fig:idm_wordnet_cifar100}.
-The obtained values are slightly higher than the ones obtained for Mini-ImageNet, showing that in the case of CIFAR100, all the trained networks make mistakes from a narrower semantic neighborhood of the ground truth classes.
+In Fig. \ref{fig:sai_ccsm_scsm_cifar100}, we present the SAI Curve for the Confusion-based and the WordNet-based similarity - \textbf{SAI(CCSM, SCSM)}, which numerically supports this partial alignment.
+Again, the SAI(CCSM, SCSM) values are significantly lower than the SAI(NCSM, SCSM) values (direct, structural similarity assessment), which is caused by less dense structure of the CSM created based on the confusions.
+A rapid increase in the SAI is visible in the first training epochs, followed by similarity refinement and stabilization.
+This behavior is reflected in the plots of WordNet-based IDM in Fig. \ref{fig:idm_wordnet_cifar100}.
+The obtained values are slightly higher than the ones obtained for Mini-ImageNet, suggesting that for CIFAR100, networks make mistakes from a narrower semantic neighborhood of the ground truth classes.